-NOTE 7 --- REDEEMABLE CONVERTIBLE PREFERRED STOCK AND STOCKHOLDERS' DEFICIT (Continued)
+NOTE 7 - REDEEMABLE CONVERTIBLE PREFERRED STOCK AND STOCKHOLDERS' DEFICIT (Continued)

 Any remaining assets will be distributed pro rata between Series B Redeemable Convertible Preferred Stock, Series A, Series B and Series C common stockholders based on the number of shares of common stock held by each such holder on an as-converted, fully diluted basis.
 Any amount to be distributed to holders of shares of Preferred B Stock shall be reduced, but not below zero, by an amount equal to (a) \$1.80 multiplied by (b) the total number of shares of Preferred B Stock multiplied by (c) the Adjustment Factor.
-The "Adjustment Factor" means (x) one minus a fraction (y) the numerator of which is the total number of shares of Common Stock held by holders of Series B Preferred Stock, Series A Common Stock, Series B Common Stock and Series C Common Stock on an as-converted basis.
+The "Adjustment Factor" means (x) one minus a fraction (y) the numerator of which is the total number of shares of Common Stock held by holders of Series B Preferred Stock on an as-converted basis, and the denominator of which is (z) the total number of shares of Common Stock held by holders of Series B Preferred Stock, Series A Common Stock, Series B Common Stock and Series C Common Stock on an as-converted basis.

 The distributions to be made to holders of shares of Series A Common Stock and Series B Common Stock pursuant to this subsection are collectively referred to herein as the "Remaining Series A/B Common Distribution".
-Notwithstanding any contrary provision set forth herein, no redemption of shares of Preferred Stock by the Corporation shall result in a decrease in the amount of the Remaining Series A/B Common Distribution otherwise payable to the holders of shares of Series A Common Stock.
+Notwithstanding any contrary provision set forth herein, no redemption of shares of Preferred Stock by the Corporation shall result in a decrease in the amount of the Remaining Series A/B Common Distribution otherwise payable to the holders of Series A Common Stock.